lgalaz/fullstack-javascript/next.js/Routing_Dynamic_Segments/explanation.md

-# Routing and Dynamic Segments - Comprehensive Study Guide
+# Routing and Dynamic Segments

 ## Introduction